When Natural Disasters Strike, Operation BBQ Swoops In With Relief— And Ribs

 Everyone involved with Operation BBQ Relief, volunteers and workers say, has at least one "moment" that keeps them hooked on the work.

 For Leigh Carnell, the first moment was after Hurricane Harvey, which hit southeast Texas in 2017.
 "It hit home," she says — literally: She lives in Houston.
 "I spent 10 days total volunteering.
-You get hooked, you get addicted.
+You get hooked; you get addicted.
 You just want to help more."
-Then, at her next disaster, she met a family who'd lost everything.
+Then, at her next disaster, she met a family who had lost everything.
 The mother went up to her after the meal, and hugged her, and started crying.
 "I hope that meal gave her a sense of peace, a sense of hope," Carnell says.

-For Joey Rusek, it was just after he'd retired from his job as a criminal investigator in Virginia and started his own barbecue business called Backdraft Barbecue.
-One afternoon, he and his wife saw a truck driving down the highway on its way to the 2016 West Virginia Floods.
+For Joey Rusek, it was just after he had retired from his job as a criminal investigator in Virginia and started his own barbecue business called Backdraft Barbecue.
+One afternoon, he and his wife saw a truck driving down the highway on its way to the 2016 West Virginia floods.
 The side of the truck read: OPERATION BBQ RELIEF, TEXT OBR TO 51555.
 "So that's what we did," he says.
-Three years later, he's the operations manager for The Always Serving Project, Operation BBQ Relief's emerging non-disaster program, which visits communities where chronic hunger is more common.
+Three years later, he is the operations manager for The Always Serving Project, Operation BBQ Relief's emerging nondisaster program, which visits communities where chronic hunger is more common.

 As for Hays, his moment came after that first tornado in Joplin.
 "Mine is the little old lady who had told us about the tornado and riding out the tornado in her bathroom," he says.
 "Basically, by the time it was over, there was no roof and she could see the sky and her house was gone."